blindij/talk_eunis19/presentation.md

 ???
 * The format is very similar to the Software Carpentries
 * It is talk, type along, discussions and exercises - all interleaved
+* A lot of focus on Git and GitHub
+* Reproducible research contains exercises with Snakemake, make and using Zenodo, https://zenodo.org/

 ---